TrellixVulnTeam/swahilipython_SCMU/Doc/library/winreg.rst

 Handle objects can be converted to an integer (e.g., using the built-in :func:`int` function), in which case the underlying Windows handle value is returned.
-You can also use the :meth:`~PyHKEY.Detach` method to return the integer handle, and also disconnect the Windows handle from the handle object.
+You can also use the :meth:`~PyHKEY.Detach` method to return the integer handle, and also disconnect the Windows handle kutoka the handle object.

 .. method:: PyHKEY.Close()